As I Roved Out (on a Bright May Morning)

 Saying: "False young man, you have deluded me."

-"A diamond ring I own I gave you,
+"Three diamond rings I own I gave you,

-A diamond ring to wear on your right hand,
+Three diamond rings to wear on your right hand,

 But the vows you made, love, you went and broke them,

 And married the lassie that had the land."

 "If I married the lassie that had the land, my love,